 MY SPARE TIME

-I am a member of the Board of Trustees of my alma mater, Connecticut College in New London,CT, currently serving as chair of the Committee on Academics.
-It has been a great honor to give back to a place that gave me so very much in life.
+I am Trustee Emerita on the Board of my alma mater, Connecticut College in New London,CT.
+It has been a great honor to give back to a place that gave me so very much.

-I was honored with the Goodwin-Niering Center Alumni Environmental Achievement Award in 1999, and have donated my manuscript materials to establish The Lear/Carson Collection there.
-Soon there will be a new Lear/Potter Collection added to the Special Collections.
+I was honored with the Goodwin-Niering Center Alumni Environmental Achievement Award in 1999, and have donated my manuscript materials to establish The Lear/Carson Collection and the Lear/Potter Collection.

 In 2008 "The Linda Lear Center for Special Collections and Archives" was dedicated in Shain Library.
 Two new reading rooms and state-of-the art book conservation facilities, new shelving, and all new exhibit space will allow greater access to the college's excellent manuscript and rare book collections.
 The collections are open to under-graduate as well as graduate and scholarly research.
 The Director is Benjamin Panciera.